rwetherall/AlfR/README.md

 ## Installation

-You can install the development version from github with:
+Install the development version from github with:

 ```r
 # install.packages("remotes")